digiwage/vps/README.md

 *!THIS IS A FORK FOR DIGIWAGE!*

-Digiwage quick guide users:
+Digiwage quick guide:

 1 - Login to your VPS instance as root and run:
 2 - git clone https://github.com/damiensgit/vps.git && cd vps
-3 - For ONE MN run: ./install.sh -p phils
+3 - For ONE MN run: ./install.sh -p digiwage
-3a - For say, 4 MN, run: ./install.sh -p phils -c 4
+3a - For say, 4 MN, run: ./install.sh -p digiwage -c 4
 4 - The digiwage source build should happen.
 It could take 15minutes so be patient 5 - When the build is done and the script finishes, check the console output and make sure there are no errors.
 6 - Follow the guide at https://github.com/digiwage/digiwage_install/blob/master/digiwage_guide.txt to get your MN gen key ready